terryli710/Obsidian-TaskCard/docs/google-calendar-sync-setup.md

 - "*Google hasn’t verified this app*": Click on **Continue** because you created the application.
 - ![alt text](image-15.png)
 - You should see login successful message.

+# Feedbacks and Problem Report

+> [!NOTE]
+> If you meet any problem in this tutorial, feel free to [contact the author](https://github.com/terryli710/Obsidian-TaskCard/discussions/new/choose) for help or [give feedbacks](https://github.com/terryli710/Obsidian-TaskCard/issues/new/choose).